kilojoules-kj/demobox/README.md

 deprecated stuff:

-- *display()
+- *display()*
 This function was originally meant to create virtual buttons using tkinter but it is now deprecated after the switch to Angular.

 multiprocessing:
-initally, multiprocessing is required for the main loop and the virtual buttons loop to run at the same time.
+Initally, multiprocessing is required for the main loop and the virtual buttons loop to run at the same time.
 But it is no longer needed.